decentralized-identity/presentation-exchange-tests/README.md

 ISSUE: the "parse" tests could be folded into other tests, which may make sense (the interface is weird), but implementers may appreciate the help.
 These are slightly more informative than basic JSON schema validation, which we should also include (TODO: separate set of tests?
 Add them into all tests?)

-1. "Parse": Roundtrip parsing of objects:
+1. Roundtrip parsing of objects:
-  - About": when given a serialized object, you don't mess it up and you throw an error when expected
+    - About: when given a serialized object, you don't mess it up and you throw an error when expected
     - Tests include:
       - PD
       - ID (may be merged into above)
       - PS
     - Assumed interface: `parse(T): T`
-2. "Presentation Request" (Section 8: Input Evaluation"):
+2. Presentation Request (Section 8: Input Evaluation"):
     - About: When given a PD, you provide a PS that meets conditions
       - Also validates per #1 PS tests
     - Tests include:
       - issuer constraint
       - schema constraint
       - limit disclosure
       - ...
     - How it works:
       - Test harness provides PDs and seed VCs
       - Implementer sorts through + packages VCs to generate PSs
     - Assumed interface: `request(PD): PS`
-3. "Processing of submission entries" (Section 6.1)
+3. Processing of submission entries (Section 6.1)
     - About: Tests a verifier's processing of submissions
     - How it works: Test harness passes a submission and ensures verifier matches expected
       - Also check 6.2?
 I.e. verifier rejects submission with unexpected fields?
     - Assumed interface: `accept(PS): [TBD bespoke result/error format]`
 4. "Generate" checks -- call schema validate against objects passed in
     - TO DISCUSS: what is the best model for this?
 Example:
       - Ask implementer to generate different types of PDs to elicit specific behavior (e.g. PD requesting VC from specific issuer)
-5. Various (for later)
+5. Various (for later?)
     - Embed targets
     - Features
     - ???
-6. Others
+6. Others?

-## Calling
+## How implementations can interact with this

 - Implement PEImplementation interface
 - Call out exe like vc-test-suite does
+- Out of scope: not supporting docker-based execution at this time